-Ernest White made contemporary drawings of Afro-American men ad women riding the New York City subway.
+Ernest White made contemporary drawings of Afro-American men and women riding the New York City subway.
 The drawings show a draftsmanship and empathy for the people he portrayed.
-I have nineteen of these charcoal sketches and it’s unknown if more exist.
-Research on the web about Ernest White, an artist who I surmise did these drawings in the 1970s or 80s, came to nothing.
+Nineteen of these charcoal sketches are displayed on this site.
+Research about Ernest White, an artist whom I surmise did these drawings in the 1970s or 80s, came to nothing.
 The sketches were done on fragile newsprint but each was carefully attached to a heavy paper board and covered with a plastic sheet for preservation.
 I found them amid the work of my uncle, Joseph O’Brien, who living in New York City, may have met the artist.

 The charcoal drawings are available separately but sold as a whole, the collection will be discounted.
 Each drawing is powerful not only for its artistic skill, but together the drawings augment each other and express a time and a place.
 For all inquiries please contact me at Gerwick Paintings